truenas/middleware/docs/userguide/index.rst

 +-------------+-----------+----------------------------------------------------------------------------------------------------------------------------------+

-**NOTE:** CHAP does not work with GlobalSAN initiators on Mac OS X.
+.. note:: CHAP does not work with GlobalSAN initiators on Mac OS X.

 As authorized accesses are added, they will be listed under View Authorized Accesses.
 In the example shown in Figure 11.7b, three users (*test1*, *test2*, and